Marshall Attack: Theory

-White also suffers from an under-developed queenside and faces some difficulties developing their remaining knight since the pawn on c3 blocks its most natural development square.
-However, White may reach an endgame with a pawn advantage if they are able to neutralize Black's initiative and stabilize.
+White suffers from an under-developed and faces some difficulties developing their remaining knight since the pawn on c3 blocks its most natural development square.
+However, White may reach an endgame with a pawn advantage if they are able to neutralise Black's initiative and stabilise.
+To this end, White often plays a4 to break up Black's pawn structure and get their a1-rook into the game.